nukhes/awesome-pastebins/README.md

 # Pastebin Services

-This document contains list of pastebin services organized by categories.The list contains only unencrypted pastebins.
-In other words, you can scrape some data from pastebins in this list.
+This document contains list of pastebin services organized by categories.
 You are welcome to join Telegram chat groups to talk about web scraping and data processing: [@grablab](https://t.me/grablab) (English), [@grablab_ru](https://t.me/grablab_ru) (Russian).
 ‎
 | URL | Aliases | Read Only | Is Down? |